Immigration Mental Health Evaluations

 If you are involved in an immigration case, your attorney may recommend a mental health evaluation to support your application.

 The purpose of the evaluation is to provide a clinical understanding of your personal history, emotional experiences, and psychological well-being.
-It can help document symptoms, hardship, and the impact of your situation in a way that may not be fully captured through legal documentation alone.
+It helps document symptoms, hardship, and the impact of your circumstances in a way that may not be fully reflected in legal documentation alone.

-Once all required information and documentation are received, evaluations are typically completed within approximately two weeks.
+Once all required information, documentation, and evaluation appointments are completed, reports are typically finalized within approximately two weeks.

 The evaluation process typically includes:

-• Two virtual appointments (approximately 1.5 hours each)
+• Two virtual appointments, typically 1 to 1.5 hours each

 • A review of relevant records (medical, mental health, legal, and/or academic, if available)